 - In case the update is available, download and install it.
 Reload your computer.

-Check if the ‘Your PC ran into a problem and needs to restart error’ still occurs.
+Check if the error still occurs.
 If it does, consider the next step.

 How to update Windows Vista, 7, 8, 8.1: